BIGJRA/BIGJRA.github.io/rejuv.md

 HQuest 33: Mall Opportunities
 -   Head to the mall and meet the girl at the very top.
--   Donate $30000 to her… Then talk to her in the shop to get *Occa Berry.*
+-   Donate $30000 to her...
+Then talk to her in the shop to get *Occa Berry.*
 -   Give her 5 Occa Berries after either farming them or using the stash we bought earlier.
 You'll get a *Passho Berry.* Either farm four